A technical guide for marketplace sellers

 No HTTP allowed: hard fail.

-Even a single 301 → 302 → 200 sequence causes ingestion failure.
+A single redirect is fine, but if you have 301 → 302 → 200 sequence it will cause an ingestion failure.

 ✅ No www → non-www or vice-versa redirects